Medically reviewed by Angela Sheddan, FNP

 What’s behind the simple ED trick quest?
 Well, there are a few things, most likely: convenience, avoidance and shame.
 Wouldn’t it solve all the problems if you never had to consult a healthcare provider, fill a prescription or talk to your partner about these kinds of problems?

 If you think you might have ED, there is sadly no magic bullet — no simple trick to cure ED.
-Unfortunately, ED is a more complicated problem than one “life hack” will ever solve.
+Unfortunately, ED is a more complicated sexual health problem than one “life hack” will ever solve.
 The good news is there are plenty of effective treatments that can provide ED solutions.

 But let’s talk about why there’s no magic fix.